justin-marian/gps-tracker/README.md

 **Buildroot Configuration Highlights**:

-1. **Cross-Compilation**: Buildroot automatically cross-compiles the entire userspace for the ARMv8 architecture (64-bit).
+1. **Cross-Compilation**: Buildroot automatically cross-compiles the entire userspace for the ARMv8.
 2. **Filesystem Format**: The output is an EXT4 filesystem image (`rootfs.ext4`), suitable for mounting as the root partition on an SD card.
 3. **Customization**: By selecting or deselecting packages in the Buildroot menuconfig, the final size and capabilities of the image are controlled.